 Spray paint is applied at high speed and adheres to surfaces perfectly, especially porous surfaces.
-So, how to remove spray paint from wood?

 How To Remove Spray Paint From Wood?